vic-zhong/AC3.2-Tableviews_Part_2/README.md

 2. To add the `Fonts provided by application` key to your `.plist`
   3. To add the names of the fonts (manually) to this plist as well

-Now, you can test to make sure your app sees the font by add the following like to your `AppDelegate` didFinishLaunching function:
+Following the above steps, you can test to make sure your app sees the font by add the following line to your `AppDelegate` didFinishLaunching function:

 `print(UIFont.familyNames)`

-You should see `Roboto` listed in the console log
-Then if you wanted to see the styles you can use, use this line (after making sure Roboto exists):
+You should see `Roboto` among the fonts listed in the console log.
+Then if you wanted to see the styles you can use, use this line (after making sure `Roboto` exists):

 `print(UIFont.fontNames(forFamilyName: "Roboto"))`

 You will see `["Roboto-Light", "Roboto-Black", "Roboto-Bold", "Roboto-Regular"]` if all has been done properly.

 Once you've validated your fonts, change your `NSFontAttribute` value from before, and update your storyboard's prototype `MovieTableViewCell` (use Roboto-Regular, 17pt for the title text and Roboto-Light, 12pt for the summary text)

 ---
-### 5. Revealing the MVP to Reel Good
+### 6. Revealing the MVP to Reel Good
 "Stunning!" - Reel Good, CEO
 "... this app is becoming so beatiful..." - Reel Good, Lead Designer "How much is this costing us?" - Reel Good, CFO
-"The board will be thrilled" - Reel Good, Investor Relations "I don't really like it." - Reel Good, Crusty iOS Engineer
+"The board will be thrilled" - Reel Good, Investor Relations "It's OK." - Reel Good, Crusty iOS Engineer

 Great work on this MVP, but now Reel Good is expecting a lot more out of the next iterration.
 They want a full screen detail view on the movie and some design tweaks.
 On top of this, your engineering team has decided that the code base needs some clean up before it gets to large!
 The next stage of this project will be even more challenging and there's no time to rest on laurels.

 ---
-### 6. Exercises
+### 7. Exercises

 While Reel Good's Lead Designer loved that you were able to match their specs exactly, they're not entirely sure they love their original design and want you to make two more types of cells that they can test.
 They've sent over some screenshots of their design mock ups and have asked you to recreate: